 E-consultation is a telehealth solution that is gaining more widespread use.
 Companies have emerged to fulfill the need, offering SaaS models and pre-designed clinical checklists for referrals, as well as additional specialist capacity to address access problems.
 Market need, proven results, and commercially available products are likely to bring about rapid adoption in settings where specialty access is limited.

-Building a referral network has gotten much easier due to technology allowing PCPs to work more closely with their specialty care counterparts.
+Building a referral network has gotten much easier due to technology like ReferralMD that allows PCPs to work more closely with their specialty care counterparts.
 If you have not made the leap yet, we highly recommend that you do, the ROI and benefits to your patients are massive.